xvazx/TeXtemplates/README.md

 # TeXtemplates
-Just a bunc of tex templates for labreports/notes
+Just a bunch of tex templates for labreports/notes